 One who walks in another's tracks leaves no footprints.

-I also mentor and supervise student projects (undegraduate and graduate level).
+At Columbia, I supervise student projects at the undergraduate and graduate levels.
+I also occasionally mentor high-school students interested in computer science.
 Our paper on the design of a wireless networking lab won the Best Educational Paper Award at the Second GENI Educational and Research Workshop in 2013.
-I helped design the homework assigments for the Advanced Programming class at Columbia and supervised numerous student team projects.
+I helped to design the homework assignments for the Advanced Programming.

 With over 20 million units sold since 2015, Amazon Echo, the Alexa-enabled smart speaker developed by Amazon, is probably one of the most widely deployed Internet of Things consumer devices.
 Despite the very large installed base, surprisingly little is known about the device's network behavior.
 We modify a first generation Echo device, decrypt its communication with Amazon cloud, and analyze the device pairing, Alexa Voice Service, and drop-in calling protocols.
 We also describe our methodology and the experimental setup.
 We find a minor shortcoming in the device pairing protocol and learn that drop-in calls are end-to-end encrypted and based on modern open standards.
 Overall, we find the Echo to be a well-designed device from the network communication perspective.